-The purpose of this document is to describe the various phases in the comprehensive study process in accordance with the Canadian Environmental Assessment Act information required to prepare the Environmental Impact Statement for the Dumont Nickel Mine Project in the Amos area located in the Abitibi region.
+The purpose of this document is to describe the various phases in the comprehensive study process in accordance with the Canadian Environmental Assessment Act (the Act) and the information required to prepare the environmental impact statement (EIS) for the Québec Lithium Spodumene Mine Project in the Barraute area located in the Abitibi region.
 These guidelines specify the nature, scope and extent of the information required.